Tengoku18/thirft-verse/supabase/README.md

 ### Error: "permission denied"
 - Make sure you're using the SQL Editor as the project owner
 - Check that your Supabase project is active

-### Error: "function handle_new_user() does not exist"
-- This is okay - the migration creates it
-- Make sure you run the entire SQL script, not just parts of it

 ## Next Steps